 - Associate Artist the egg, children’s theatre 2012 – present

-I co-founded Residence, Bristol’s artist-led space for theatre and performance makers in 2006 and work as a Mentor, Facilitator, Dramaturg and Director for both Residence members and other artists including Liz Clarke (Live Artist) and Kate Cross (Director, the egg, TRB)
+I co-founded The Special Guests Theatre Company 2002-2010 and Residence, Bristol’s artist-led space for theatre and performance makers in 2006.
+I also work as a Mentor, Facilitator, Dramaturg and Director.

-After living and working in Bristol for over 15 years, I moved to Stroud, Gloucestershire in 2016 and took a career break to have my second child.
-I’m delighted to be joining another creative community and am looking forward to working here in Stroud and beyond.
+After living and working in Bristol for over 15 years, I moved to Stroud, Gloucestershire, UK in 2016 and took a career break to have my second child.
+I’m delighted to be joining another creative community and whilst staying connected with my Bristol Artistic Community, I am looking forward to working here in Stroud and beyond.